 Using a tarp underneath your tent adds a little bit of extra insulation for your tent.
 Granted, you won’t get much insulation from a tarp, but every little bit helps.

-As we noted above, keeping dew and moisture away is a great helper to keeping you just a little bit warmer.
+As we noted above, keeping dew and moisture away is a great help to keep you a little warmer.
 This is especially true if you are sleeping directly on the floor of your tent.

 I am kind of particular about keeping things clean when I go camping.
-I know, it sounds like a lot of fun to go camping with me, right?
+It sounds like a lot of fun to go camping with me, right?

-When you take down your tent and the bottom is covered in gunk, it’s tough to clean it off before you pack the tent away.
+When you take down your tent and the bottom is covered in gunk, cleaning it off is tough before you pack the tent away.

 Often, you have to get home and set the tent up again to clean the bottom.

 Setting your tent up on a tarp at the campsite can help keep the tent bottom clean.
-Sure, you still have to clean off the tarp, but that is easier to do, and the dirt and grime are limited to the tarp.
+Sure, you still have to clean off the tarp, but that is easier, and the dirt and grime are limited to the tarp.

-Maybe you only camp at campsites that are perfectly groomed with no twigs, pine needles, rocks, or dirt to be found.
+Maybe you only camp at perfectly groomed campsites with no twigs, pine needles, rocks, or dirt to be found.
 But for the rest of us, this is certainly not the case.

 You often camp in an area and have to clear a spot for your tent.
 This can mean moving objects like rocks, pine cones, twigs, and other stuff that can poke through the bottom of your tent.